boto/boto3/docs/source/guide/s3-example-bucket-policies.rst

     # Create an S3 client
     s3 = boto3.client('s3')

-    # Call to S3 to get the policy for the given bucket
+    # Call to S3 to retrieve the policy for the given bucket
     result = s3.get_bucket_policy(Bucket='my-bucket')
+    print(result)

 Set a Simple Bucket Policy
 ==========================